Spot Prawn and Raja Enchiladas

 Note that you will have leftover sauce with this recipe – if you’re trying to save on ingredients, you can safely cut the amount of sauce by at least 1/3, possibly even 1/2.
 If you do end up with extra sauce, you can use it to just dip toasted corn tortillas, or as a sauce in/on tortas (Mexican sandwiches).
 It would also make a pretty stellar cream sauce for pasta with seafood.
 Use your imagination, but use it up within about 3 days.

 As I mentioned above, you want to use soft corn tortillas to make these (and all) enchiladas.
 Don’t substitute flour tortillas.
 If you’re feeling particularly DIY (I won’t say ‘adventurous’ because it’s actually really easy) you could try your hand at home made corn tortillas.
 If not, many conventional grocery stores carry acceptable corn tortillas, and many cities will have a specialty Latin grocery store that will carry fresher ones.
-If you’re lucky, you may even have a tortilleria in your city that makes fresh ones (if you’re in the Lower Mainland of BC, you can check out El Comal in Burnaby).
+If you’re lucky, you may even have a tortilleria in your city that makes fresh ones (if you’re in the Lower Mainland of BC like me, you can check out El Comal in Burnaby).

 No ingredient pages have been written yet for any of the ingredients in this recipe.
 Like to see one?
 Let me know in the comments below or by email.